-Pre-Meet Checklist

-The following are the responsibilities of all Meet Referees prior to the beginning of competition at NCAA Gymnastics Meets:
+Pre-Meet Checklist The following are the responsibilities of all Meet Referees prior to the beginning of competition at NCAA Gymnastics Meets:

-- Conduct an Officials' Meeting 30 minutes prior to competition and review the following procedures (even if it is assumed all judges are experienced) - Logistics of the meet To include (but not restricted to) the scoring system, seating of the judges, warmups, guidelines, introductions of auxiliary judges and site for signing scores sheets at the end of meet. - Collegiate modifications. - Information from the Meet Director. - Remind judges to follow the NAWGJ "Code of Professional Responsibility." - Review open scoring procedures. - Review when conferences may occur. - Review the inquiry process. - Review the routine summary process and purpose (both judges must contribute, not just the chief judge's duty.) - Remind judges to refrain from commenting on Facebook or any other social media platform concerning the meet/skills/scores etc. - Remind the judges to judge what you see not what was on YouTube, etc. - Review the video review process. - Remind duties with auxiliary judges. - Remind judges that score sheets will be signed in the judges' room after the meet. - Remind judges are not allowed to leave the location of the competition until all head coaches have signed the official score sheet and judges are released by the Meet Referee. - Meet Referee Checklist should be given to the Meet Director directly.
+• Conduct an Officials' Meeting 45 minutes prior to competition and review the following procedures (even if it is assumed all judges are experience) Logistics of the meet - To include (but not restricted to) the scoring system, seating of the judges, warm-ups, guidelines, introductions of auxiliary judges and site for signing scores sheets at the end of meet.
+Collegiate modifications.
+Confirm measurements for all equipment and address any equipment issues per NCAA Rules Modification 6.
+Information from the Meet Director.
+Remind judges to follow the "Code of Professional Responsibility."
+Remind the judges to judge what you see not what was on YouTube, etc. Remind the judges to refrain from commenting on Facebook or any other social media platform.
+Review open scoring.
+Review when conferences may occur.
+Review the inquiry process (know why you took the deductions you did.)
+Review the routine summary process and purpose (both judges must contribute.
+Not just the chief judge's duty.)
+Review the video review process.
+Remind duties with auxiliary judges.
+Conduct pre-meet base scoring with all panels. (by another committee) Distribute team lineups and scoresheets to judges-judges must check for correct spelling of names, correct ratings, and correct event assignments.
+Remind the judges that the scores sheets will be signed in the judges' room after the meet and no one should leave until begin excused all signatures have been obtained.